leshqo/satel_integra_ext-ha/README.md

 For the Binary Sensor check the [type/class](https://www.home-assistant.io/integrations/binary_sensor/) list for a possible visualization of your zones.
 Note: If no zones or outputs are specified, Home Assistant will not load any binary_sensor components.

 ### Manual installation
- - copy `custom_componetns/satel_integra` to your Home Assistant configuration folder
+ - copy `custom_componetns/satel_integra_ext` to your Home Assistant configuration folder
  - update `configuration.yaml` (see below)
  - restart Home Assistant

 ### Installation with HACS

- - add the repository to the [HACS custom repositories](https://hacs.xyz/docs/faq/custom_repositories)
+ - add the repository `https://github.com/leshqo/satel_integra_ext-ha` to the [HACS custom repositories](https://hacs.xyz/docs/faq/custom_repositories)
  - in HACS look for Satel Integra and install the integration
  - update `configuration.yaml` (see below)
  - restart Home Assistant

 ### Removal

-Uninstall in HACS or manually remove `satel_integra` folder from `custom_components`.
+Uninstall in HACS or manually remove `satel_integra_ext` folder from `custom_components`.
 After this, restart Home Assistant.

-Please note that `Alternative Satel Integra` overrides core `Satel Integra`, so after removal the core integration will start working.
-To avoid this, remove `satel_integra` entries from `configuration.yaml`

 ## Configuration

 The configuration is compatible with the original [Satel Integra](https://www.home-assistant.io/integrations/satel_integra/).
-Therefore, migration to `Alternative Satel Integra` doesn't require any modifications unless a user wants to use new features.
+And the only change needed to use this integration is to change  `satel_integra` to `satel_integra_ext`new features.

-A `satel_integra` section must be present in the `configuration.yaml` file:
+A `satel_integra_ext` section must be present in the `configuration.yaml` file:

 ```yaml
 # Example configuration.yaml entry